Pylons/pyramid/docs/tutorials/wiki2/installation.rst

 - you are willing to use :term:`url dispatch` to map URLs to code.

-- you want to configure your application *imperatively* (no :term:`declarative configuration` such as ZCML).

 .. note::

    :app:`Pyramid` supports any persistent storage mechanism (e.g. object